Data Storage Policy

 User files that are not stored in users' home directories are not backed up.
 You can, however, manually back up any files you consider valuable to the archive system.
 Users are strongly encouraged to also copy their data to storage outside of the HPRC resources.
 Instructions on how to archive data files can be found in the user guides.

 Disk file quotas for home directories are normally 10GB on all compute clusters.
 For other disk areas consult the appropriate user guide.
-The default file quota per user on the archive is 10TB.
-That however can be extended upon request.

 Disk-Resident Data Retention